7 Free Apps We Actually Use to Save, Invest and Manage Our Money Every Day

 We reached out around The Penny Hoarder office to learn some of our staff members’ favorite apps and why they use them.

-Here are seven money management apps we actually use:
+Here are some money management apps we actually use:

 1. Quit Your Bank